The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 • Travel insurance: It is essential for every Canadian snowbird to get travel medical insurance.
 While none of us expect to suffer a serious injury or health issue while abroad, it does happen, and the consequences of not having sufficient travel insurance can be catastrophic.
 Ideally, you should take care of this in the late summer or early Fall.
 Make sure you find travel insurance that fits your specific needs and travel plans.
 Learn why it's important to compare travel insurance options before you buy.

-We also offer our own travel insurance solution, Snowbird Advisor Insurance, featuring an exclusive 5% discount for Snowbird Advisor members, policy options that provide coverage for pre-existing medical conditions with NO stability period requirement and more.
+We also offer our own travel insurance solution, Snowbird Advisor Insurance, featuring an exclusive 5% discount on select coverage options, policy options that provide coverage for pre-existing medical conditions with NO stability period requirement and more.

 • Auto insurance: On the insurance front, you'll also want to make sure your vehicle insurance covers your needs, as some auto insurance policies have certain restrictions and time limits that you may not be aware of if you're going to be away for an extended period.
 You can find auto insurance tips for snowbirds here.

-• Flights and rental car: It pays to book well in advance to make sure you get the dates you want.
+• Flights and car rentals: It pays to book well in advance to make sure you get the dates you want.
 Flights near the first of the month often get booked up fast.

 Don't assume that flight schedules are the same as last year.
 Airlines change both the destinations they fly to, as well as flight times and frequency, so you may find that a new airline is flying to your destination or an airline that used to fly there no longer does.
 Consulting a travel agent is a good idea to make sure you are aware of all of the flight options available to you.